epfl-si/ansible.suitcase/USERS-GUIDE.md

 ## Try it!

 Within the directory you just checked out using Git, there should be an executable script whose name ends with `*sible`.
-Run it with `--check` to get a glimpse of all it can do for you.
+Run it with `--check` to get a glimpse of what it can do for you.

 Now get in touch with the team to learn about tags, `--prod` and other do's and don'ts.